bpfverif/agni/README.md

 ### Expected Result for Long Version
-The two aggregate tables produced by the script, one for verification and one for synthesis, should exactly match the specific row from the table (kernel version 5.9) in Fig.5(a) and Fig.5(b), respectively.
+The two aggregate tables produced by the script, one for verification and one for synthesis, should exactly match the specific row from the table (according to kernel version) in Fig.5(a) and Fig.5(b), respectively.

 ### Source code structure